 NASA HQ is located at Two Independence Square, a building in a complex at 300 E Street SW in the nation's capital.
 It oversees activities conducted at the agency's 10 field centers and a variety of installations scattered around the country.
 [Infographic: NASA Centers' New Mission]

-Headquartersis divided into three main organizations, which the agency calls mission directorates.
-These directorates are Aeronautics, Human Exploration and Operations, and Science.
+Headquarters is divided into four main organizations, which the agency calls mission directorates.
+These directorates are Aeronautics, Human Exploration and Operations, Science, and Space Technology.
 [Giant Leaps: Top Milestones of Human Spaceflight]

 Aeronautics research takes place at four of NASA's 10 centers: Ames Research Center in Moffett Field, Calif.; Dryden Flight Research Center at Edwards Air Force Base in California; Glenn Research Center in Cleveland, Ohio; and Langley Research Center in Hampton, Va.

-Jaiwon Shin leads the Aeronautics Mission Directorate, which received $551 million in the White House's budget request for fiscal year 2013 (out of a total NASA allocation of $17.7 billion).
+The Aeronautics Mission Directorate received $660 million in the White House's budget request for fiscal year 2017.

 This directorate manages NASA's human spaceflight operations in low-Earth orbit and beyond.
 Much of the work is connected with the $100 billion International Space Station, which has hosted astronauts continuously since 2000.

-NASA hopes at least two American commercial spaceships are ready to ferry astronauts to and from the space station by 2017.
+Despite hopes that at least two American commercial spaceships would be ready to ferry astronauts to and from the space station by 2017, the date has been pushed back due to safety concerns.
 The agency has also inked deals with two companies — California-based SpaceX and Virginia-based Orbital Sciences Corp. — to make supply runs to the orbiting lab with unmanned craft.
 [Special Report: The Private Space Taxi Race]

 The HEO directorate is relatively new, having been created in August 2011.
 It combines two previous directorates, which were known as Space Operations and Exploration Systems.